-Butter: Combined with flour to make a roux, which thickens the dip.
+Butter: Used to make the roux, which thickens the dip.

-Flour: Used with butter to create a roux, giving the dip its creamy consistency.
+Flour: Combined with butter to create the roux, giving the dip a nice, smooth consistency.

-Salt: Enhances the overall flavor of the dip.
+Salt: Enhances all the flavors and balances the dip.

 Technique Tip for This Recipe